grgurev/bimr-gis-workshop/01-foss-tools-of-the-trade/exercises/01-git_and_github.md

 But, before cloning repository we need to install Git software.
 Here we also have two approaches:

 * for users that are already familiar with Git, recommended approach would be to install command line version which is available from [http://git-scm.com/](http://git-scm.com/).
-* for beginners, the second approach is recommended, that is to install Git as a part of GitHub desktop software [https://desktop.github.com](https://desktop.github.com).
+* for beginners, the second approach is recommended, that is to install Git as a part of GitHub desktop software [https://desktop.github.com](https://desktop.github.com) which is a GUI version of Git software.

 **Steps to do:**
 1. Go to [https://desktop.github.com](https://desktop.github.com) and install GitHub desktop for your operating system.